-You've done your research and decided which equipment is best for your home, now you need to figure out what to look for in a good contractor.
+You've done your research and decided which equipment is best for your home, now you need to figure out what to look for in a good HVAC contractor.

 As you probably already know, installing and repairing HVAC equipment isn't a DIY job.

 This type of work is highly technical and best left to the professionals.
-HVAC Installers can help you with many key decisions like what size and type of equipment is best for your home, helping with the decision-making process, and of course, installing heating and cooling equipment.
+HVAC technicians can help you with many key decisions like what size and type of equipment is best for your home, helping with the decision-making process, and of course, installing heating and cooling equipment.

 Choosing a Contractor

-There are a number of reasons why you should hire a professional contractor.
+There are a number of reasons why you should hire a professional HVAC contractor.
 Most of our products are not 'consumer goods' that can be simply plugged in.

 Improper installation of a product, or any installation that does not comply with the manufacturer's recommendations will void the warranty.

-Contractors should know about and avoid common pitfalls and installation errors that end-users may make.
+HVAC technicians should know about and avoid common pitfalls and installation errors that end-users may make.
 Finally, a contractor's labor warranty saves you from unexpected costs should a product failure occur shortly after installation.

-Considerations For Choosing a Contractor
+Considerations for Choosing an HVAC Contractor

 License: Many states and/or municipalities require licenses for companies or individuals that do certain types of work.
 If you're not sure, call your local government (often called the Department of Building & Zoning) to ask.

-Insurance: Professional contractors should always carry both General Liability & Workers Compensation and Employers' Liability policies.
+Insurance: Professional HVAC contractors should always carry both General Liability & Workers Compensation and Employers' Liability policies.
 Common coverage for General Liability is $1,000,000 per occurrence and $2,000,000 aggregate.
 Common coverage for Workman's Compensation and Employers' Liability is $100,000 per accident and $500,000 aggregate.

 Recommendations & Reviews: If available, trusted opinions from those close to you are a great source of information.
 If a friend or family member has had a positive experience with a contractor, that's a great start!
 Other good resources are public reviews on sites like Angie's List, Yelp, or HomeAdvisor.com.